 House-to-house collection licence

-It is illegal to conduct a house-to-house collection without first obtaining a licence from the Council.
+illegal to conduct a house-to-house collection without first obtaining a licence from the Council.

 Some large charities are exempt from having to apply for a permit, but most small local groups and organisations need one before they can collect money (or articles which they intend to sell later) door-to-door.